MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 [<__main__.Ability object at 0x7f8debceeb00>]
 ```

-This output may look confusing at first, but lets break it down.
+This output may look confusing at first, but let's break it down.

 Python uses brackets `[]` to denote a list.
 Our output is showing us that hero.abilities is a list with a single item.
 This item is an object with the class name Ability.